matthias-bs/BresserWeatherSensorLW/README.md

 Both functions provide the sensor data as uplink message payload to the LoRaWAN network layer.
 The parameter `port` can be used to distinguish between different kinds of messages.

 Using the `LoraEncoder` object from [lora-serialization](https://github.com/thesolarnomad/lora-serialization) allows to encode common C++ data types as a sequence of bytes for transmission via LoRaWAN.
-Since maximum permitted message payload size is very limited, the encoding must use as few bytes as possible.
+Since the maximum permitted message payload size is very limited, the encoding must use as few bytes as possible.

 getPayload